-Can you describe the case of Charlie Gard and explain why it attracted so much controversy?
+Describe the case of Charlie Gard.
+Explain why it attracted so much controversy.

 Do you think Charlie received the best treatment possible?
 Why/why not?

 Toddler Alfie Evans

 - A look back on the case after Alfie sadly passed away BBC News - Doctors received threats and 'Alfie's Army' attempted to storm the hospital Independent